woz-u/DS-Student-Resources/DS104-Data-Wrangling-and-Visualization/DS104-Syllabus.md

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>

 ## Final Project:
-Create visualizations using data supplied.
-Consider which columns are what kind of data.
-For instance, the Crash_ID column looks like a number, but it is a categorical variable.
+Create visualizations using supplied data and consider the type of each data column and its use in the visualization.
+For instance, the Crash_ID column looks like continuous variable because it is a number, but it is actually a categorical variable.
+How would this be used appropriately?

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>